-- (a) Environmental Assessment: in consultation with FWCP and the original proponent, BC Hydro will further assess the environmental feasibility if required. - (b) Financial/Technical Assessment: options to provide fish passage will be analyzed to ensure technical feasibility for the proposed watershed. - Dam structure integrity must be maintained; therefore designs for upstream and downstream passage facilities must undergo a BC Hydro engineering review. - The fish passage proposal must be able to operate within the current Water Use Plan (WUP) operating parameters for the facility.
-If not, the proposal will be deferred until the scheduled WUP review takes place. - Designs and costs for additional structures, such as screens to reduce potential juvenile migrant fish mortality, must be considered. - (c) Social Benefits Assessment fish passage at the proposed site will be considered with respect to added societal value.
+- (e) Social Benefits Assessment - assessment of added societal value.
 Considerations may include: - Intrinsic values there is demonstrated evidence that the intrinsic value of the watershed will be positively impacted by the proposal (i.e. improved ecosystem biodiversity); - Cultural First Nation have identified the importance of returning fish providing food, social, ceremonial and spiritual values; and - Socio-economic there is demonstrated evidence that there will be an increase in tourism, recreation, jobs and / or a new or enhanced fishery.